huacnlee/color-lsp/CONTRIBUTING.md

 ### Release new version

 1. Run `cargo set-version` to update version.
+2. Update version in `zed-color-highlight\extension.toml`.
-2. Git commit with `git commit -m "Version ${VERSION}"`
+3. Git commit with `git commit -m "Version ${VERSION}"`
-3. Create new tag and push it to GitHub
+4. Create new tag and push it to GitHub

 Then the GitHub Action will automatically publish the release.